dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-user-device-linking-for-windows-pcs-with-microsoft-intune.md

 ---
 # required metadata

-title: Manage user-device linking for Windows PCs | Microsoft Intune
+title: Manage user-device linking for Windows PCs | Microsoft Docs
 description: How to link a user to an Intune-managed Windows PC.
 keywords:
 author: staciebarkerms.author: stabar